-UPDATE: The add-in now includes conversion for Dinar currency to words which is not shown in above animation.
+UPDATE: The add-in now includes conversion for Dinar currency to words which is not shown in the above animation.

 Also, distributing the files with NUMWORD functions implemented is also easy.
 Simply sent the add-in (or also called plugin) file with the Excel file and ask the receiver to install the add-in.
-See the steps to install add-in mentioned later in this post.
+See the steps to install the add-in mentioned later in this post.